The following professionals lent their expertise to this article:

 • Key #5: Think about taking a risk

-There’s a very subtle difference between being bold and crossing a line.
-But depending on the scholarship and what you have in mind, it might be worth it.
-Standing out will be one of the biggest challenges in a scholarship application, but if you do, it may make the difference between an award and a rejection.
+There’s a very subtle difference between being bold and crossing a line, but — depending on the particular scholarship and what you have in mind — taking a risk might be worth it.
+Standing out with your application is a big challenge, but it’s what often makes the difference between an award and a rejection.

 College Resources for Native American and Alaskan Native Students